bgants/s3-trigger-lambda/README.md

 * `make synth`      emits the synthesized CloudFormation template
 * `make deploy`     deploy this stack to your default AWS account/region
 * `make destroy`    destroy this stack

+The S3 bucket must be empty to successfully destroy this stack.

 ### CDK commands